 Low-carb diets usually begin with an “induction” phase that eliminates nearly every source of carbohydrate.
 Often, you’ll consume as few as 20 grams of carbohydrate a day.
 That’s less than 100 calories’ worth—about what’s in a small dinner roll.
 On a 1,200-calorie diet, that’s only about 8 percent of your daily calories.
 By contrast, health experts recommend that we get between 45 and 65 percent of our calories from carbs.

-When carbohydrate consumption falls below 100 grams, the body usually responds by burning muscle tissue for the glycogen (stored glucose) it contains.
+When carbohydrate consumption falls below 100 grams, the body usually responds by burning glycogen (stored glucose) in muscle tissue.
 When those glycogen stores start to run out, the body resorts to burning body fat.
 But that’s a very inefficient, complicated way to produce blood sugar.
 The body tries to do it only when it absolutely has to (such as when it’s starving)—and for good reason.

 Turning fat into blood sugar comes at a price in the form of by-products called ketones.
 They make your breath smell funny and can cause constipation, among other unpleasant side effects, according to the Mayo Clinic.
 They can also make you tired, lightheaded, headachy, and nauseated.
 Feeling lousy is certainly one way to dampen the appetite, but not one that most people would choose.
 “I see a lot of people not drinking enough water or electrolytes in the induction phase which results in the ‘keto flu,'” says L.J.
 Amaral MS, RD, CSO, clinical and research dietitian at Cedars Sinai Medical Center in Los Angeles.
 “Some people feel the ‘keto flu‘ intensely because they do a night and day shift with their eating.
 That is discouraging to feel so poorly for a few days, so people will stop right after that.”